FM Ruszt magnetyczny do leja fi 200 jednopoziomowy / N52

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Wide application in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical devices or other highly developed apparatuses.
+- Key role in the industry of new technologies – are used in hard drives, electric motors, medical equipment or very highly developed apparatuses.

 Disadvantages of neodymium magnets: